guardian/recipes-backend/README.md

 npm test
 ```

-Will run the tests on everyhing, including CDK (therefore it will fail if the CDK snapshot is out of sync)
+Will run the tests on everything, including CDK (therefore it will fail if the CDK snapshot is out of sync)

 ```bash
 npm run update-cdk